The Budget Decision at a Glance — 12 May 2026

 |---|---|---|

-| A — Grandfathered | Before 7:30pm tonight | Fully grandfathered — offset against all income indefinitely |
+| A — Grandfathered | Before 7:30pm tonight | Fully grandfathered — offset against all income for as long as you hold this property.
+No change after 1 July 2027 — new rules do not apply to these properties |

 | B — Transitional | Tonight to 30 June 2027 | Offset against all income until 30 June 2027; after that, losses carry forward against residential property income only — not salary |